Sonoran-Software/Sonoran-Store-Docs/radar-detector/getting-started.md

 3. **Open the spawning menu**: In the radar detector menu, navigate to the "Spawning Menu" option and select it to open the spawning menu.

 4. **Spawn the prop**: Within the spawning menu, choose the desired prop and spawn it into the game world.
+> Note: If in framework mode you must have the `sonoran_radar_detector` object in your inventory to spawn {.is-warning}

 5. **Navigate to the attaching menu**: Use the "Backspace" or the designated key to go back in the menu and access the "Attaching Menu".